 - Website type.
 What type of website do you want?
 The nearly two billion existing websites come in many forms.
 There are small business websites and websites for complex enterprises.
 There are simple blogs and complicated online shops.
 The type of website you want to create will affect the price of building it significantly.
 The more complex the type of website, the higher the price.

 - Domain Name and Web Hosting.
 Just as every home needs a physical location to reside, every web presence needs a location and address where it can be found.
 Thus, a domain name and a website host are required.
-You can either piece these essential elements together from different sources or obtain them together through a website service like, for instance, Bluehost.
+You can either piece these essential elements together from different sources or obtain them together through a website service like, for instance, Bluehost or Namecheap if you have a lower budget.

-a softwareto build your website, you will find some free website builder too.
+a softwareto build your website, you will find some good website builders that may offer a free plan too.
 However, to achieve the best results it is better to go for a paid option.

 - Additional functions.
 In addition to the basic technology, depending on the functionality you would like to see on your website, further components will be necessary.
 These might be third-party services, plugins, and apps.
 Many of these additions come with a fee.